Maghreb: Middle Ages

-The Arabs reached the Maghreb in early Umayyad times.
+The Arabs reached the Maghreb in early Umayyad times in the 7th century, and from then the Arab migration to the Maghreb began.
 Islamic Berber kingdoms such as the Almohads expansion and the spread of Islam contributed to the development of trans-Saharan trade.
+In addition, several Arab dynasties formed in the Maghreb region, such as the Idrisids, Aghlabids, Sulaymanids and more.
 While restricted due to the cost and dangers, the trade was highly profitable.
 Commodities traded included such goods as salt, gold, ivory, and slaves.
-Arab control over the Maghreb was quite weak.
 Various Islamic variations, such as the Ibadis and the Shia, were adopted by some Berbers, often leading to scorning of Caliphal control in favour of their own interpretation of Islam.

-As a result of the invasion of the Banu Hilal Arabs, the Arabic language and dialects spread slowly without eliminating Berber.
-These Arabs had been set upon the Berbers by the Fatimids in punishment for their Zirid former Berber clients who defected and abandoned Shiism in the 12th century.
-Throughout this period, the Berber world most often was divided into three states, roughly corresponding to modern Morocco, western Algeria, and eastern Algeria and Tunisia.
-The Maghreb region was occasionally briefly unified, as under the Almohad Berber empire, Fatimids and briefly under the Zirids.
+The invasion of the Banu Hilal and Banu Sulaym Arabs in the 11th century played a major role in spreading Bedouin Arabic to rural areas such as the countryside and steppes, and as far as the southern areas near the Sahara.
+It also heavily transformed the culture in the Maghreb into Arab culture, and spread Bedouin nomadism in areas where agriculture was previously dominant.
+These Bedouin tribes accelerated and deepened the Arabization process, since the Berber population was gradually assimilated by the newcomers and had to share with them pastures and seasonal migration paths.
+By around the 15th century, the region of modern-day Tunisia had already been almost completely Arabized.
+As Arab nomads spread, the territories of the local Berber tribes were moved and shrank.
+The Zenata were pushed to the west and the Kabyles were pushed to the north.
+The Berbers took refuge in the mountains whereas the plains were Arabized.
+These Arabs had been set upon the Berbers by the Fatimids in punishment for their Zirid former Berber clients who defected and abandoned Shiism in the 11th century.
+Throughout this period, the Maghreb most often was divided into three states, roughly corresponding to modern Morocco, western Algeria, and eastern Algeria and Tunisia.
+The Maghreb region was occasionally briefly unified, as under the Almohad Caliphate, Fatimids and briefly under the Zirids.
 The Hammadids also managed to conquer land in all countries in the Maghreb region.

 Early modern history

 Modern history

-After the 19th century, areas of the Maghreb were colonized by France, Spain and later Italy.
+After the 19th century, areas of the Maghreb were colonized by France, Spain, and later Italy.

 Today, more than two and a half million Maghrebi immigrants live in France, many from Algeria and Morocco.
-In addition, as of 1999 there were 3 million French of Maghrebi origin (defined as having at least one grandparent from Algeria, Morocco or Tunisia).
+In addition, as of 1999 there were 3 million French of Maghrebi origin (defined as having at least one grandparent from Algeria, Morocco, or Tunisia).
 A 2003 estimate suggests six million French residents were ethnic Maghrebi.